IPDSnelting/velcom/README.md

 ```
 $ java -jar backend.jar server config.yml
 ```
+Make sure the working directory is writable for the user you excute the backend with, as it will store archive data in "$PWD/data/archives".

 In the directory where the runner was installed, run the `runner.jar`.
 The first (and only) argument should be the path to the config file.
 If you've followed